Why Cargo Exists

 • Introduces conventions to make working with Rust packages easier.

 To a large extent, Cargo normalizes the commands needed to build a given program or library; this is one aspect to the above mentioned conventions.
 As we show later, the same command can be used to build different artifacts, regardless of their names.
-Rather than invoke rustc directly, we can instead invoke something generic such as cargo build and let cargo worry about constructing the correct rustc invocation.
-Furthermore, Cargo will automatically fetch from a registry any dependencies we have defined for our artifact, and arrange for them to be incorporated into our build as needed.
+Rather than invoke rustc directly, you can instead invoke something generic such as cargo build and let cargo worry about constructing the correct rustc invocation.
+Furthermore, Cargo will automatically fetch any dependencies you have defined for your artifact from a registry, and arrange for them to be added into your build as needed.

 It is only a slight exaggeration to say that once you know how to build one Cargo-based project, you know how to build all of them.